Tag Archives: Thriller

 Grade: A

-The French Connection had the notable distinction of being the first R-rated film to win the coveted Academy Award for Best Picture in 1971.
+The French Connection was the first R-rated film to win the Academy Award for Best Picture in 1971.

-This praise, similar to The Silence of the Lambs being the first horror film to win Best Picture in 1991, is well worth pointing out and is quite honorary.
+This praise, similar to The Silence of the Lambs being the first horror film to win Best Picture in 1991, is well worth noting and quite honorary.

-The film succeeds, both for me and other critics, due to its unique camerawork style, shot in a documentary manner, and the use of quick edits.
+The film succeeds, both for other critics and me, due to its unique camerawork style, shot in a documentary manner, and the use of quick edits.

 It is much more intricate in every way than the traditional crime thriller.

-Gene Hackman stars as the feisty detective, Jimmy “Popeye” Doyle, who along with his partner, Buddy “Cloudy” Russo, (Scheider) are determined to crack the case of a massive heroin smuggling syndicate from France.
+Gene Hackman stars as the feisty detective, Jimmy “Popeye” Doyle, who, along with his partner, Buddy “Cloudy” Russo (Scheider), is determined to crack the case of a massive heroin smuggling syndicate from France.

 The primary culprit is a suave French drug lord named Alain Charnier, brilliantly played by Fernando Rey.

-Throughout the film, the action is non-stop, traversing throughout Manhattan and Brooklyn, via subway, and car, as Popeye becomes more and more obsessed with the case.
+Throughout the film, the action is nonstop, traversing Manhattan and Brooklyn by subway and car as Popeye becomes increasingly obsessed with the case.

-Director William Friedkin, who also directed the legendary 1973 film, The Exorcist, deserves a heap of praise for creating a film of this caliber.
-The French Connection can be enjoyed by all and is well beyond the limitations of a “guy film”- it is much more than that.
+Director William Friedkin, who also directed the legendary 1973 film, The Exorcist, deserves a heap of praise for creating a movie of this caliber.
+All can enjoy the French Connection, and it is well beyond the limitations of a “guy film”- it is much more than that.

 The editing and frenetic pacing work wonders for the film, all the while not ruining the experience or overshadowing the good plot.
 Quite simply, the film is a chase across New York City.

-Friedkin distinguishes the boroughs by making Manhattan seem sophisticated and stylish, and Brooklyn dirty, grizzled, and drug-laden.
+Friedkin distinguishes the boroughs by making Manhattan seem sophisticated and stylish, while Brooklyn comes across as dirty, grizzled, and drug-laden.

 The settings are perfect.